TabbyML/tabby/docs/quantization.md

 Conversions between all types are supported.
 For example, you can convert a model with `quantization="int8"` and then execute in full precision with `compute_type="float"`.
 ```

-## Implicit model conversion on load
+## Implicit type conversion on load

 By default, the runtime tries to use the type that is saved in the converted model as the computation type.
 However, if the current platform or backend do not support optimized execution for this computation type (e.g. `int16` is not optimized on GPU), then the library converts the model weights to another optimized type.
 The tables below document the fallback types in prebuilt binaries: